Goleniów: History

+During World War II, the Nazis operated two forced labour subcamps of the Stalag II-D prisoner-of-war camp and a prison in the town, with multiple forced labour subcamps located in the region.
+Polish forced labourers were imprisoned in the town.
 On 7 March 1945, the town was captured by the Red Army.
-After Nazi Germany's defeat in World War II, the area became part of Poland.
-The town's German population was expropriated and expelled.
+After Nazi Germany's defeat in World War II, the area became once again part of Poland, although with a Soviet-installed communist regime, which stayed in power until the Fall of Communism in the 1980s.
+The town's German population was expelled in accordance with the Potsdam Agreement.

 In 1954, town limits were expanded by including Helenów as Goleniów's new district.
+From 1975 to 1998, it was administratively located in the Szczecin Voivodeship.

 Population

 Sports

 The Goleniów Mile of Independence running competition is held annually in the town to commemorate Poland's National Independence Day.
 It is one of the oldest competitions of its kind in Poland.

 The local football team is Ina Goleniów.
 It competes in the lower leagues.